-Geography KS3: Plate Tectonics
+Geography KS3: Plate tectonics

 It explores the location of tectonic plates across the globe and explores three different types of fault line and what can happen at each.

-The video investigates the features of constructive, destructive and transformational plate boundaries and provides a starting point for students to find out more about each one, relating this back to location knowledge and understanding.
+It investigates the features of constructive, destructive and transformational plate boundaries and provides a starting point for students to find out more about each one, relating this back to location knowledge and understanding.

 It can be used to explain what causes tectonic plates to move, the impact of moving plates and how the different kinds of plate movements have different impacts.